 - Patsy Takemoto Mink Education Foundation: This foundation awards scholarships to low-income mothers of minor children who are seeking their first degree or certificate at a not-for-profit, accredited institution or program in the US.

-There really are so many grants and scholarships if you’re willing to do some digging.
 You can also check with the financial aid office at the school you choose to see if they offer any additional financial aid opportunities for parents returning to school.

 Should I Go to a Community College or an Online School?